Companies that do their business online are posing major challenges for governments when it comes to collecting tax.

 "There's a huge amount of complexity because then the company will have to look through every transaction.
 It would be a sea change from the way that the current global tax system operates."

 He also noted that high budget deficits suffered in many countries are increasing the pressure on governments to push for tax reforms in a bid to get more of the global tax revenue.

 When that happens, companies, especially multinational corporations, could decide to shift operations to countries that have lower taxes and are more cost-efficient, such as Singapore.

 Singapore Management University accounting professor Sum Yee Loong said he is aware of a number of companies that are seriously looking at relocating to Singapore with this rationale.

 "The good thing about Singapore is it is very transparent and it does not condone artificial transactions," he pointed out.

-The two tax experts spoke yesterday at a seminar on tax avoidance and information exchange, which was organised by Acca Singapore.
+The two tax experts spoke on Wednesday at a seminar on tax avoidance and information exchange, which was organised by Acca Singapore.

 About 60 accounting professionals attended the seminar held at Marriott Hotel.

 Get a copy of The Straits Times or go to straitstimes.com for more stories.